hirad/Archiving/README.md

 Archiving
 =========

-A simple demo of archiving and unarchiving app data.
+A simple (and incomplete) demo of archiving and unarchiving app data.